 At some stage during his inspections of the northern military borders and fortifications, Hadrian was in the province of Noricum.
 The evidence for this visit derives from coins celebrating his official arrival (adventus) and, as in Raetia (see here), the army (exercitus Noricus).
 He may even have visited the famous iron mines that produced the highly prized Noric steel (Ferrum Noricum) used for Roman weaponry.

 A century of undisturbed peace brought prosperity and caused the economy to flourish.
 The Celtic oppidum on the Magdalensberg in Carinthia (the southernmost state of Austria) became the new province’s first administrative and commercial centre.
-The primary source of wealth for the Norican inhabitants rested on the iron mines.
-The ferrum Noricum (Noric steel) was already renowned during the reign of Augustus and had probably begun as early as the 4th century BC.
+The Norican inhabitants’ primary wealth source rested on the iron mines.
+The Ferrum Noricum (Noric steel) was already renowned during the reign of Augustus and had probably begun as early as the 4th century BC.
 Noric steel was used primarily in Roman weapon production and was so renowned for its quality that Tacitus, Strabo, Ovid and even the poet Horace made mention of Norican swords.
 Forests and pastures also produced wealth.
 According to Strabo, the inhabitants of the Alpine lands could export “resin, pitch, torch pine, wax, honey, and cheese” (Strabo, Geog.
 4.6.9).

 For little less than 450 years, the frontier system in Noricum marked the northern frontier of the Roman Empire, protecting it from the Germanic tribes to the north.
 Created under the Flavians and their successors, the Norican limes consisted of a chain of fortifications, with forts and watchtowers running along the south bank of the Danube.
 The forts were initially made of earth and timber and were rebuilt in stone around the mid-2nd century AD.
 Civil settlements (vici) grew up outside the forts, and richly furnished villa rustica were constructed.
 The Austrian section of the limes ran for about 357 kilometres along the river Danube from the border of Germany (Bavaria) close to Passau through Upper and Lower Austria.

-Two Hadrianic presidial procurators (procurator Augustorum provinciae Noricae) with the task to keep a watch on the Norican sector are known.
+Two Hadrianic presidial procurators (procurator Augustorum provinciae Noricae) with the task of keeping a watch on the Norican sector are known.
 The first was Claudius Paternus Clementianus (AD 65-130), whose hometown was Abodiacum in Raetia (see previous post).
 Clementianus was the son of a Celtic legionnaire who received Roman citizenship from Claudius (or possibly Nero).
 His first senior administrative post had been as governor in Judea, then in Sardinia and Africa Proconsularis, ending his career as governor of Noricum (CIL 03, 05775 & 05776).
-As a pensioner, he returned to Abodiacum and died there around the year 130.
+As a pensioner, he returned to Abodiacum and died there around 130.

 Another presidial procurator was C. Censorius Niger, a Norican who was perhaps the son of the legionary centurion from Sova (CIL III 5174; 5181).
 Under Marcus Aurelius, these equestrian presidential procurators were replaced by senatorial governors whose responsibility was limited to the financial administration of the province.

 The first forts along the Norican frontier were established in the second half of the 1st century AD as earth and timber constructions.
-Under Hadrian and his successor Antoninus Pius the fortifications were rebuilt in stone.
-Most of the camps had a rectangular floor plan with gateways and projecting towers on the wall circuit, their narrow sides oriented towards the Danube.
-A deep pointed ditch surrounded them.
+Under Hadrian and his successor Antoninus Pius, the fortifications were rebuilt in stone.
+Most camps had a rectangular floor plan with gateways and projecting towers on the wall circuit, their narrow sides oriented towards the Danube.
+A deep, pointed ditch surrounded them.